Local Legend Of The Week: Matt Gonzalez Chief Attorney of the SF Public Defenders Office

 What’s special about the SF Judicial system?
 In San Francisco our Public Defender is elected not appointed, so we have more freedom to choose our cases (less pressure from politicians)

-Who would win in a poker game between you and SF District Attorney George Gascon?
-George Gascon would win, anybody who started as an immigrant from Cuba, and a republican, and manages to become a police chief and then the DA as a Democrat is probably a very good poker player. (agreed)
+Who would win in a poker game between you and SF District Attorney George Cascon?
+George Cascon would win, anybody who started as an immigrant from Cuba, and a republican, and manages to become a police chief and then the DA as a Democrat is probably a very good poker player. (agreed)

-On a scale of 1 to 10 how much cooler are you than Gavin Newsom? (laughs) I don’t dislike Gavin at all, I may have even voted for him in the Lt Governor’s race.
+On a scale of 1 to 10 how much cooler are you than Gavin Newsom? (laughs) I don’t dislike Gavin at all, I even voted for him in the Lieutenant Governers race.
 Garret Kamps wrote an article comparing our tastes’ in music which sheds a lot of light on the subject.
-(Matt references The Clash and John Coltrane while Gavin reps Santana and panders to a local radio station).
+(Matt references The Clash and John Coltrane while Gavin reps Santana and promotes a local radio station).

 Should drugs be legal?
 Probably.
 I think in a mature criminal justice system you want to criminalize actual criminal activity, and not intoxication.
 As long as you can care for yourself I don’t think intoxication should be illegal, and I think police officers actually agree with that.